fp12/achallonge/docs/index.rst

 The ``achallonge`` package is written by Fabien Poupineau (fp12).

-It's covered under the *MIT* license.
+It's distributed under the *MIT* license.

 Feel free to improve this package and send a pull request to GitHub_.